How It Works

 • Repainted cots or drop-side cots

-• Incomplete toy sets (like board games or puzzles with missing pieces)
+• Incomplete toy sets (e.g., board games or puzzles with missing pieces)

 • Safety helmets

 Apart from these exceptions, we will accept everything else.
-If you are still in doubt, please feel free to message us here.
+If you're still unsure about an item, please feel free to message us.

 • Please sort your items as best you can by age-group in advance of your Swap Drop.
 This makes a huge difference to our volunteers, who otherwise have to go through large bags, which can take a lot of time.
 Your help allows us to get items onto the swap floor much quicker for everyone!